2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 significance of the increase was extremely high, with a p-value of ****p < 0.0001, indicating the

-calcium imbalance (Figure 2B).
+(Figure 2B).

 In liver (THLE-2) cells, EMF exposure did not cause any significant change in intracellular